Schema#

-ADK stores create tables for sessions, events, memory entries, and artifact metadata.
+ADK stores create tables for sessions, events, app-scoped state, user-scoped state, internal metadata, and memory entries.
+The artifact metadata table contract is documented for deployments that provide a concrete artifact metadata store.
 Table names are configurable via extension_config["adk"].

 You can programmatically create the schema with create_tables() or ensure_tables() on a store.
 For managed deployments, configure SQLSpec migrations for the target database and run sqlspec upgrade instead.